raystanza/raystanza.github.io/all_collections/_posts/2024-01-08-lamp-to-aws.md

 ---
 layout: post
-title: Migrating from LAMP to AWS.
+title: Migrating from LAMP to AWS
 date: 2024-01-08
 categories: ["tutorials", "lamp", "aws"]
+tags: ["LAMP stack", "AWS", "cloud migration", "web hosting", "scalability", "modernization", "tutorial"]
 og_title: "LAMP Stack Migration: A Guide to AWS Cloud Transformation"
 og_description: "Explore the strategic mapping of traditional LAMP stack components to AWS services, uncovering powerful cloud migration strategies for scalability, performance, and architectural modernization."
+og_image: "/assets/icons/og-image.png"
+og_type: "article"
+og_author: "Jim Sines"
 ---
 When replacing a traditional LAMP (Linux, Apache, MySQL, PHP) stack with AWS services, each component of the stack has a corresponding AWS service or feature.
 Below is a breakdown of each part of the stack and AWS's corresponding service.